TomJacob01/Shell/README.md

 The command line interpreter supports the following operations:
 Executing external programs

 To execute an external program, simply type the name of the program followed by any necessary arguments.
-For example:

-shell

-$ ls -al

 # Piping

 To pipe the output of one program into the input of another program, use the | symbol.
-For example:

-shell

-$ ls | grep file

-Input/output redirection
+# Input redirection

 To redirect input or output from/to a file, use the < or > symbols.
-For example:

-lua

-$ sort < input.txt

 # Concurrent execution

 To execute a command in the background, add an & symbol at the end of the command.
-For example:

-shell

-$ sleep 10